Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/MainProcessor.md

 **Hardware Configuration:** The Jetson Nano interfaces with the other hardware components with the GPIO pins.
 GPIO pins such as GPIO05, GPIO06, GPIO13, GPIO12, and GPIO18 facilitate flexible input/output operations, accommodating sensor connections and interceptor control.
 While using GPIO02 and GPIO03 for the SCL and SDA data [3].

-**Programs and Tasks:** Custom Python scripts orchestrate various system tasks, including signal processing, trajectory calculations, and interceptor control.
+**Programs and Tasks:** Custom Python scripts control various system tasks, including signal processing, trajectory calculations, and interceptor control.
 Multithreading may be applied to enable concurrent execution of tasks, maximizing system efficiency.

 **Data Processing and Calculations:** Upon receiving the image detection data, the Jetson Nano executes trajectory calculations to determine the golf ball's velocity, height, distance, and direction.
 Mathematical algorithms will be used to accurately determine the data.